- Things to Do

 - Plan Your Trip

+Let the content within serve as inspiration for future travel.
 Arizona Snowbowl has the elevation to break up the springtime sparring match between warm sun and mountain snow.
 Guest blog by Stacey Wittig.

-With a base elevation of 9,200 feet above sea level and a summit elevation of 11,500 feet, the snow resort’s extreme altitude at will beat the heat in any early spring “sun vs. snow” contest.
+With a base elevation of 9,200 feet above sea level and a summit elevation of 11,500 feet, the snow resort’s extreme altitude will beat the heat in any early spring “sun vs. snow” contest.
 We Flagstaff locals expect to be skiing and boarding through spring break and into the second week of April.

 As far as I’m concerned, spring skiing delivers the most epic of ski experiences.
 I can’t wait to break out my light, windproof ski jacket and head out into the Arizona sunshine.
 While skiing, I push its elastic cuffs above my elbows to get an early start on the summertime tan.
 There’s a euphoric feeling that you get when nippy breezes off the snow hit skin warmed by the mountain sun.
-Or the sense of freedom you get while flying down Upper Ridge in your favorite T-shirt, shorts or tank top.* Makes you want to exclaim, “Best life ever!” to the others riding the chairlift with you.
-BTW, Arizona Snowbowl is the only place in the world where you can see the Grand Canyon from your seat on the chairlift.
+Or the sense of freedom you get while flying down Upper Ridge in your favorite T-shirt, shorts or tank top.* Makes you want to exclaim, “Best life ever!” to the others riding the combination lift with you.
+BTW, Arizona Snowbowl is the only place in the world where you can see the Grand Canyon from your seat on the combination lift.

 I love the way my skis grab in the smooth, buttery spring snow.
 I don’t have to work so hard to control my speed – the heavy snow does that for me.
 I love mushy bump skiing that seems oh, so forgiving.
 Maybe I prefer Arizona spring snow because I learned to ski in Minnesota where your edges were the only thing that held you to unyielding, icy slopes.
 I fell hard in love with spring skiing during the decade that I lived in Colorado mountain towns.
 Now after twenty ski seasons in Flagstaff, I’ve learned that springtime is prime ski time here as well.